Select search type

 7. Encourage breaks and free time.

-Built into the revision timetable should be regular breaks.
-It’s far more effective to do 30 minutes of successful revision – rather than plough on for hours on end and not get anywhere.
-This is backed up by research by academics at the University of Sheffield who found that learning is more effective when spread out over stretches of time.
+Regular breaks should be built into the revision timetable.
+It’s far more effective to do 30 minutes of focused revision – rather than plough on for hours on end and not get anywhere.
+Everyone is different and consistency is key, whatever learning style works best.
+This is backed up in research by academics at the University of Sheffield who found that learning is more effective when spread out over stretches of time.
 Exercise, fresh air, healthy food and lots of sleep are crucial.
-Also worth mentioning that a little light socialising won't hurt.
-Seeing a friend for a walk round the park or rewarding a week or hard revising with a meal out or cinema trip seems reasonable to us.
+Also worth mentioning that a little light socialising won’t hurt.
+Seeing a friend for a walk round the park or rewarding a week of hard revising with a meal out or cinema trip seems reasonable to us.

 8. Help keep perspective

 Most important of all, help your child to keep everything in perspective.
-Remind them that the better they prepare and the more confident they feel in their subject knowledge the less stressed they will feel when the exams start.
-But by the end of June the exams will be over and it will be the start of the long summer holidays.
-Exams can usually be retaken and there is never only one single route to your child's desired career.
+Remind them that their value as a human being doesn’t rely on how well they perform in exams.
+Their best is good enough.
+By the end of June the exams will be over and it will be the start of the long summer holidays.
+Exams can usually be retaken and there is never only one single route to your child’s desired career.

 If you think your child might benefit from tuition during the run-up to exams, have a look at The Good Schools Guide’s pages on tutors.